 - Graph of how each state changed since the last election: This data was already available on a per-state basis (by clicking on the state), but seeing it on a per-year basis can show some interesting trends.

 Note about Maine and Nebraska – these states are alone in allocating their electoral votes per congressional district, which is an irritant for visualizations like these 🙂 (and why I hadn’t wanted to add electoral vote data before) My solution was lazy, simple, and only a little wrong: I show the correct EV total for each election, but for the rest of the EV calculations ignore the split votes.
+Edit: this has been fixed now, see this update.

 Some interesting observations of the data: